Code-Artist/CodeArtEng.Extensions/Docs/DataGridViewEx.md

 The `DataGridViewEx` class is an extension class for the Windows Forms `DataGridView` control.
 It adds several useful features that make data editing more efficient and user-friendly.
 This article explains the main features of `DataGridViewEx` and provides usage examples.

+Why extension class?
+Implementation with extensions methods required minimum changes to project to enable / disable the advance features during development.
+Besides, this give developers more rooms to use `DataGridViewEx` on 3rd party enhanced grid object derrived from `DataGridView`.

 To activate extended features for a `DataGridView` object, call the `EnableAdvanceControl` method or any other public method in the `DataGridViewEx` class.

 ```csharp